 There are simple steps you can take to make significant progress.
 First, find relevant keywords.

 Go to the search bar and start typing the general topic of your pin content.
 For instance, if you’re pinning a blog about the keto diet, start typing “keto diet” into the search bar.
-Here’s what you see:
+Here’s what you will see:

 Pick one that makes sense for your pin.
 Then, use it in the: